Concerns Regarding Coronavirus (SARS-CoV-2, COVID-19)

 - Stay informed on the latest developments about COVID-19.
 National and local authorities will have the most up to date information regarding COVID-19 in our area.
 They are best placed to advise on what people in your area should be doing to protect themselves.
 Please see the links above.

-As the state of Texas starts to re-open businesses and establishments, Partners in Health is committed to protecting the safety and health of our patients and our staff, and their families.
+Partners in Health is committed to protecting the safety and health of our patients and our staff, and their families.
 The measures we are taking in our office will keep our environment safe in order to continue caring for our patients.
-Our office hours will remain the same.
 For more information, please visit our blog.
 We will continuously monitor the situation and keep this page updated for you.
 Thank you for your continued cooperation to help prevent the spread of COVID-19.